ton-blockchain/ton-connect/requests-responses.md

 }
 ```

-Where `<sign-data-payload>` is JSON with one of the 3 types of payload:
+Where `<sign-data-payload>` is JSON string with one of the 3 types of payload:

 - **Text**.
 JSON object with following properties:
   - **type** (string): 'text'